 Right of permanent residence of EU citizens and their family members

 An EU citizen has the right of permanent residence in Finland after he or she has legally resided in Finland for an uninterrupted period of five years.
-A family member of an EU citizen has the right of permanent residence in Finland after he or she has legally resided in Finland with the EU citizen in question for an uninterrupted period of five years.
+A family member of an EU citizen has the right of permanent residence in Finland after he or she has legally resided in Finland with the EU citizen in question for an uninterrupted period of five years after being registered.

 The following do not affect the continuity of your residence:

 - temporary absences that do not exceed six months in total during one year